-Bechamel Sauce is one of the five “mother sauces” of french cuisine and a basic building block for other sauces.
-It is also a critical standalone element of many dishes including a unique lasagna bolognese.
+Bechamel Sauce is one of the five “mother sauces” of french cuisine.
+It’s a basic building block for other sauces like soubise, corn soubise, mornay and cream sauce.

 Origin and Name